 Use Contrast in Your Decor

-One of our favorite studio apartment decorating ideas is to use contrast to create a big visual message without adding a lot of new items into your space.
+One of our favorite studio apartment design ideas is to use contrast to create a big visual message without adding a lot of new items into your space.
 For example, if you choose a neutral-colored couch, add brightly colored throw pillows.
 Choose a bedspread with a daring design.

 If your apartment includes exposed brick or pipe, create a natural contrast with wood tones and live plants to soften the industrial vibe.
 Some colorful artwork can also work as a wonderful contrast on a brick wall.

-Separate Your Studio Into Different Areas
+Separate Your Studio Apartment Into Different Areas

 A studio apartment doesn’t give you multiple rooms to work with.
 One larger space tends to act as a bedroom, living room, and dining room all in one.
 But don’t let that stop you from embracing great small apartment ideas.